pellepoliisi/my-new-test-project/README.md

 ## Summary

-Tool for Privacy Lawyers or similar to check how their privacy statement compares to others out there.
-The AI would help to flag if the statement is missing certain legal requirements and help to guide drafting it to be as user-friendly as possible (length, sentences, words used).
+Tool for Privacy Lawyers to check how their privacy statement compares to others out there.
+The AI would help to flag if the statement is missing legal requirements and help to draft it as user-friendly as possible (length, sentences, words used).